 In 1964, having graduated a year earlier at Cranbourne Chase School in The United Kingdom, Akufo-Addo took a year out to get more acquainted with the indigenous art of Ghana.
 She spent that year and the following in the northern region of the country assessing and even participating in mud wall painting.
 It was an experience that forever changed her philosophy on art.
 Not only did it significantly add to Akufo- Addo’s appreciation of design, but it also impacted her choice of materials and colors.

-Akufo-Addo returned to The UK, where she enrolled at Central Saint Martins.Thereafter, between 1967 and 1971, she attended the world-renown Slade School of Fine Art (University College London).
-In between her studies, the twenty-year old Akufo-Addo not only found time to execute her debut, solo exhibition in 1968 at Ghana’s legendary Ambassador Hotel and another at Africa House in London’s Convent Garden, but she also spent a whopping two months working on The Beatles’ now-iconic “Yellow Submarine” animated film.
+Thereafter, Akufo-Addo returned to The UK, where she enrolled at Central School of Art and Design .Thereafter, between 1967 and 1971, she attended the world-renown Slade School of Fine Art (University College London).
+In between her studies, the nineteen year old Akufo-Addo not only found time to execute her debut, solo exhibition in 1968 at Ghana’s legendary Ambassador Hotel and another at Africa House in London’s Convent Garden, but she also spent two months painting parts of the “Yellow Submarine”.

 Returning to Ghana in 1971, Akufo-Addo hit the ground running: She both worked and exhibited at the Ghana Museum for a year and a half.
 In 1975, she opened the doors to her own art studio-meets-haven – Lamra Gallery.
 Lamra exemplified Akufo-Addo’s contagiously revolutionary spirit, her innate understanding of the subtle nuances of the very things around us and her distinctly anomalous ability to deconstruct and repurpose cultural text.